Houses engulfed in landslide after powerful quake hits Hokkaido, Japan

-TOKYO (Reuters) - A powerful earthquake on Japan’s northern island of Hokkaido caused a landslide that engulfed houses early on Thursday, injuring and trapping a number of people and cutting power in several areas.
+TOKYO (Reuters) - A powerful earthquake of magnitude 6.7 on Japan’s northern island of Hokkaido caused a landslide that engulfed houses early on Thursday, injuring and trapping a number of people and cutting power in several areas.

 A landslide along a long ridge in the rural town of Atsumi could be seen in aerial footage from public broadcaster NHK.
 Some 10 people had been taken to hospital with injuries, one of them serious, it said.